eriky/ESClient/README.rst

 ESClient
 ========
 ESClient is a Python library that uses the ElasticSearch REST API.
-It is meant to be light weight and be close to the actual REST API.
+It is meant to be lightweight and be *close to the actual REST API* in terms of usage.

 Usage
 =====
 Please take a look at the test_esclient.py file for usage examples.
 This code at least covers all the API methods that are implemented.
+As soon as the API reaches stability I will put more time into writing decent documentation.
+I advice you to keep the ElasticSearch documentation at hand when you start using this library.
+The documentation strings in the code should be very useful.

 Unit tests
 ==========